 Prep time: 10 min |Cook time: 3 hours | Yield: About 4 to 6 servings

-- 1 teaspoon of seasoning salt, (like Lawry's or Cavender's Greek seasoning), or to taste
+- 1 teaspoon seasoning salt, (like Lawry's or Cavender's Greek seasoning), or to taste

-- 1 (16 ounce) bottle of your favorite barbecue sauce, or equivalent homemade
+- 1 (16 ounce) bottle barbecue sauce, or equivalent homemade

-- 1/4 teaspoon of Creole or Cajun seasoning, (like Slap Ya Mama), or to taste, optional
+- 1/4 teaspoon Creole or Cajun seasoning, (like Slap Ya Mama), or to taste, optional

-Cut the tips off of the chicken wings and cut into separate drummettes and wing sections, if desired.
+Cut the tips off of the chicken wings and reserve for another use.
+Cut into separate drummettes and wing sections, if desired.
 Sprinkle the wings generously with seasoning on both sides and let sit for 5 minutes.
-Add just enough cooking oil to cover the bottom of a skillet and heat oil over medium to medium high heat.
-Cook the chicken wings in batches over medium until well browned on both sides.

 Stovetop: You may also low simmer these in the same pan you seared them in if you like.
 Just remove the wings when browned, set aside, whisk in the other ingredients, return the wings to the pan, cover and simmer until done.